haziqsupangat/Malaysia-Covid19-Data/README.md

 This programme require R software to run.

-This programme works by taking the covid 19 cases from Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19) every 24 hours and generate the graph from the provided data.
+It works by taking the covid 19 cases from Johns Hopkins University (https://github.com/CSSEGISandData/COVID-19) every 24 hours and generate the graph from the provided data.

 # How To Use
 1) Install the latest R software from https://www.r-project.org